lijiulong/SqlManager/HOWTO.md

 If SqlManager is not installed yet, it will also be installed by nuget as a dependency.

-Similar like SqlManager, SqlManager.Mock also read mock definitions from xml files.
-The purpose for building SqlManager.Mock is to provide alternative, controllable results for each sql command.
+Similar to SqlManager, SqlManager.Mock also read mock definitions from xml files.
+The purpose for building SqlManager.Mock is to provide alternative and controllable results for each sql command.
 Thus, the mock xml files contains mapping among results and queries.
 And very similar like SqlManager, you can organize those files by folders or put them in different places.
 For content and format of mock xml files, please refer to [this sample file](SqlManager.Mock/StandaloneQueriesMock_Sample.xml).

 In your program, you need to add `Franksoft.SqlManager.Mock` to namespace usings and create a new instance of